 Welfare covers a range of issues such as safeguarding and protecting children, anti-bullying, equity, poor practice in coaching and disciplinary and grievances matters.
 It encompasses policies and procedures to set out minimum standards of expectations, such as codes of conduct, procedures to follow for dealing with child protection concerns, other welfare issues or complaints, and to ensure that EA, clubs and associations meet their statutory responsibilities to safeguard and protect children.
 Welfare is essential to contribute to good practice within the sport, develop performance and to ensure the safety and enjoyment of athletes, coaches, officials and volunteers.
 England Athletics believe that all children have the right to be protected from abuse.

 It is everyone’s responsibility to ensure the welfare of all those who participate in athletics.
-The Club welfare officers are Jo Cooksley and Patrick McGowan.
-Should you wish to contact us about any Welfare matters, please email firstname.lastname@example.org
+The Club welfare officer’s are Penny Mannings & Rich Brunsdon and should you wish to contact us about any Welfare matters, please email firstname.lastname@example.org